Marley0523/gmod.github.io/wiki/Category%3AGMOD_Project_Logos.md

 Logo](File:Gmod_cogTransparent.png "File:Gmod cogTransparent.png") was
 created by Simon Twigger of [RGD](Category%3ARGD "Category%3ARGD").
-Most of the derivative logos created between 2007 and 2010 were done by [Dave Clements](User:Clements "User:Clements") during his time at the [GMOD Help Desk](GMOD_Help_Desk "GMOD Help Desk"), and those created between 2012 and 2014 were by [Amelia Ireland](User:Girlwithglasses "User:Girlwithglasses").
+Most of the derivative logos created between 2007 and 2010 were done by [Dave Clements](User%3AClements "User%3AClements") during his time at the [GMOD Help Desk](GMOD_Help_Desk "GMOD Help Desk"), and those created between 2012 and 2014 were by [Amelia Ireland](User%3AGirlwithglasses "User%3AGirlwithglasses").

 You are encouraged to use these graphics in your presentations, posters, and web sites.
 See [GMOD Promotion](GMOD_Promotion "GMOD Promotion") and